 Reputation: The possibility of increasing the perceived status of a brand due to creating a well respected and useful piece of content.
 Sometimes a great piece of viral content can do more for a brand’s reputation than equivalent, but far more costly ad campaigns.

-The unpaid nature of content marketing allows for a far more friendly and grass roots approach when reaching out to social groups and communities, so has the potential create connections with people who would otherwise strongly resist marketing efforts.
+Content marketing allows for a far more friendly and grass roots approach when reaching out to social groups and communities, so has the potential create connections with people who would otherwise strongly resist marketing efforts.

 There are several commonly used methods for promoting content for little or no cost as part of a content marketing process which tend to involve providing both a marketing value and a value to a target audience without directly or overtly selling anything.
 The marketing messages imparted might motivate people to enter a sales ‘funnel’ which leads them on to eventually becoming a customer or might help the advertiser achieve other goals.

-In some cases the content might be used as an overall strategy to create a perception of value for certain ideals which then motivate people to take action of their own accord - eventually providing value back to the advertiser and their brand/organisation.
+In some cases the content might be used as an overall marketing strategy to create a perception of value for certain ideals which then motivate people to take action of their own accord - eventually providing value back to the advertiser and their brand/organisation.
 The overall success of this indirect form of marketing is more challenging to measure than traditional direct sales tactics, yet can be effective none the less.

 Forms of content marketing often relate to the distribution channels available online and include:

-Blog posts & Articles: Provide meaningful value by sharing educational or entertaining information.
+Blog Posts & Articles: Provide meaningful value by sharing educational or entertaining information.

-Videos: Shared through online platforms which similarly engage and entertain.
+Video Marketing: Shared through online platforms which similarly engage and entertain.

-News articles: Distributed through online news aggregators or traditional avenues.
+News Articles: Distributed through online news aggregators or traditional avenues.

 Ebooks: Can cover a wide variety of topics and hold a lasting appeal.